Darth Vader: Darth Vader

 Lucas has provided differing accounts of how the name "Darth Vader" originated.
+In a 2005 interview with Rolling Stone, he claimed it was a modified version of "Dark Father."
 On another occasion, he said it was inspired by the phrase "Dark Water".
 It is also possible that "Darth Vader" originated from the name of Gary Vader, a boy who went to high school with Lucas.
-“Darth” is a title given to the Sith Lords of the Sith Order, such as Darth Sidious (Palpatine), Darth Tyranus (Count Dooku), and Darth Maul.
-It was widely believed for years that "Darth Vader" meant "Dark Father", even fueled by Lucas himself after the release of Star Wars: The Empire Strikes Back, despite contradicting the fact that the "father" twist in that film hadn't been planned when Darth Vader was created.

 The names of various Star Wars characters have been altered in countries outside the United States.
 In France, Vader's name was changed to Dark Vador (/fr/) starting with the original film.
 Although the names of some other characters have been reverted to the English versions over the years, Vader is still referred to as Dark Vador in recent French-language Star Wars media.
 The title "Darth" has been replaced with "Dark" for other Sith Lords as well.
 In Italian-language editions of Star Wars films, Darth Vader was called Dart Fener (/it/) starting with the original trilogy.
-In 2004, the dubbing director for the Italian-language version of Revenge of the Sith (2005) asked Italian fans to decide which name to use in the film; the Italian name was chosen.
+In 2004, the dubbing director for the Italian-language version of Attack of the Clones, Claudio Sorrentino, asked Italian fans to decide which name to use in the upcoming Revenge of the Sith (2005), and the Italian name was chosen.
 However, the name was switched to "Darth Vader" for The Force Awakens (2015).
 In Iceland, Darth Vader's name is Svarthöfði, which means "black-head".